 Wendy's was founded on fresh beef, so knowing the ins and outs of the way our beef makes it to our restaurants is vital to ensuring safe and satisfying meals for our customers.
 We are proud of our fresh beef supply chain, but we still want to know more about our entire protein supply chain so we can verify animal care, identify improvement areas and ensure the highest safety and food quality standards are met.
 This desire for traceability and transparency spans our menu and underpins our responsible sourcing goal, including the Wendy’s Animal Care Standards Program.

 Developing partnerships with suppliers who are driven by the same values we are—suppliers who believe that providing for the daily needs of the animals is the responsibility of all of us—is an important component of our approach to animal care.
-Becoming a Wendy's protein supplier partner means best-in-class programs; a willingness to collect, report and share data and enthusiasm to join us on a journey of continuous improvement.
+Becoming a Wendy's protein supplier partner means a willingness to collect, report and share data and enthusiasm to join us on a journey of continuous improvement.

 Since 2001, Wendy’s has convened an Animal Welfare Council to shape our policies and help drive us forward.
 We have recently enhanced the council to bring in expertise in auditing, animal science, wellbeing and behavior, with specialties across our key protein categories.
 We also consult with public interest groups to ensure we benefit from a range of perspectives and push to continuously meet customer expectations.